krOoze/Hello_Triangle/README.md

 by defining `NO_TODO` preprocessor macro.

 Using GLFW is optional.
 You may choose another windowing platform by modifying `VulkanEnvironment.h`.
-By default all platforms use GLFW except Cygwin (which uses Win32 directly to reduce dependencies on X11).
+By default all platforms use GLFW.

 TODO cmake should link glfw, xcb, or xlib based on the platform used